A Merchant in Oria by David Wiley, 42 pages, OWS Ink, LLC, April 27th, 2017, Genre: Fantasy/Short Reads/Epic. Warning: May Contain Spoilers.

 My favorite character was Firion.
 He was naïve, good-natured, hilarious, sympathetic, and charmingly simple.
 Melody, the female dwarf, was a cute, well-shaved Dwarven female love interest for Firion.
 The themes were good versus evil and freedom from oppression.
 The plot was well-constructed and pacing steady.

-You can find it at A Merchant in Oria by David Wiley.
+You can find it at A Merchant In Oria.